Moving to Malta from UK.

 While the sunny weather is a major draw, it’s important to prepare for the summer heat.
 Air conditioning is standard in most homes, and locals often adopt a slower pace in the hottest months.
 Staying hydrated and using sun protection are essential for year-round comfort.

-For current weather data and seasonal averages, consult Malta International Airport – Weather Information.
+For current weather data and seasonal averages, consult Malta International Airport weather information.

-Safety in Malta & Crime Rates in Malta
+Safety & Crime Rates in Malta

 When considering a move abroad, many UK expats ask: “Is Malta a safe place to live?”
 The answer is a reassuring yes.
 Malta has one of the lowest crime rates in Europe and is known for its welcoming community, political stability and high quality of life.